-2.18 Water Treatment
+2.19 Water Treatment

-Appropriate water treatment must be provided for all steam plant, domestic hot and cold water services and humidifiers.
+Appropriate water treatment must be provided for all steam plant, laboratory and domestic hot water services, heating installations, chilled water installations and humidifiers.

-2.19 Identification and Labelling
+2.20 Identification and Labelling

 All plant and equipment must be clearly labelled to identify their function and the area of the building that they serve.